 Writing Judging Panel

-The following panel of enthusiastic and well-respected editors and agent will select the stories to be included in the anthology:
+The following panel of enthusiastic and well-respected editors and agent selected the stories to be included in the anthology:

 Lauren Fortune, Fiction Editorial Director, Scholastic